LorenaDeveloper/LorenaDeveloper/README.md

       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

   🤔 I worked with Spring Boot, MongoDb, RabbitMQ, JUnit and Postman on a daily basis.
-- 🏦 In February 2022 I changed companies and I am currently working for [Indra / Minsait](https://www.indracompany.com/) on a project for [Telefónica](https://www.telefonica.es/es/).
+- 🏦 In February 2022 I changed companies and I am currently working for [Indra / Minsait](https://www.indracompany.com/) on a TELCO project for [Telefónica](https://www.telefonica.es/es/).

   🤔 In this project we use Java 17, angularJS, SOAs (bpms) and we test with both JUnit and Karma (depending on the service).
 - 👯 I work very well in a team.
 I am constant, organized and decisive.